line/armeria/gradle/scripts/README.md

 ```

 Unshaded tests are disabled by default when a shading task is configured.
 If you want to run unshaded tests,
-you can specify `-PskipUnshadedTests=false` option.
+you can specify `-PpreferShadedTests=false` option.

 ### Trimming a shaded JAR with `trim` flag